mariporko/junction2019/README.md

 Students living in student apartments do not necessarily feel communality.
 We aim to fix this by using a mix of fun and facts.
 Improving students' wellbeing is benefit for everybody.
 We developed our solution with sustainability in mind.
 We aim to encourage sustainable lifestyle including reducing energy and water consumption.
-By bringing a bit of joy to tenants day we hope to make an impact however small to the world every day.
+By bringing a bit of joy to tenants' day we hope to make an impact however small to the world every day.

 ## Technologies used